 That’s especially true for locums PAs and NPs.
 Because so many hospitals rely on locums to fill gaps in staffing, they are often willing to pay a premium for a locum nurse practitioner or a locum physician assistant.
 And the difference between a regular NP and a locum tenens nurse practitioner salary, or a hospital PA vs. a locums PA salary, can be significant.

 Whether you’re an NP or a PA: there has never been a better time to try locums.
-Our consultants are always here to help you find a good match for you, and negotiate the best possible rate.
+Our consultants are always here to help you find a good match for you.